OpaxIV/drm_in_games/tigress/opaque.md

 <br>
 By replacing this expression we get:
 `if ((uint **)(DAT_0058dcbc * DAT_0058dcbc) * 7 + -1 == (int)DAT_0058dcb8 * (int)DAT_0058dcb8) goto LAB_00492dc8;`
-If we further simplify this statement as in the example before, we get:
+If we further simplify this statement like in the example before, we get:
 ```C
 x =  DAT_0058dcbc
 y = DAT_0058dcb8